-- Not fully OO: - Values of primitive types are not objects (should be hidden) - Static fields and methods (useful in practice just like mutation in functional languages) - Interfaces are not fully satisfactory as replacement for multiple inheritance.
-Interfaces should be generalized to "traits" which are classes with no fields (which was finally done in Java 8 but the syntax is awkward).
-This idea was pioneered in a rewriting of the SmallTalk libraries.
-The complexity of multiple inheritance is due to the fact that the same field can be inherited in multiple ways (the "diamond" relationship).
-This pathology cannot occur in multiple trait inheritance. - Type system is too both baroque and too restrictive.
-Generic (parameterized) nominal type systems are still not fully understood.
-When Java was invented, nominal typing was still a radical idea, used in Eiffel, C++, and Objective C which were not type safe.
-Eiffel subsequently added an ugly runtime check to salvage type safety. - Excessive generalization of some constructs and mechanisms leads to a baroque language specification (which creates lots of buzz for language "lawyers" who know the details of the language specification but nothing about good OO design.
-Some examples: - receiver.new type(...) when type is shadowed or has the receiver type as the enclosing class - newInnerClassType(...) outside of the enclosing class (which require an extra argument!) - excessively general local type inference for polymorphic methods - unrestricted wildcard types (wildcards as bounds!) - Erasure-based implementation of generic types.
-A huge (!) mistake IMO. - The run-time check in array element updating is awkward. - The designers wanted co-variant subtyping for arrays ( $\mathbf{u} <= \mathbf{v}$ implies $\mathbf{u}[] <= \mathbf{v}[]$ ) which is important in the absence of generic types.
+- Excessive generalization of some constructs and mechanisms leads to a baroque language specification (which creates lots of buzz for language "lawyers" who know the details of the language specification but perhaps nothing about good OO design).
+Some examples: - receiver.new type(...) when type is shadowed or has the receiver type as the enclosing class - newInnerCLassType(...) outside of the enclosing class (which require an extra argument!) - excessively general local type inference for polymorphic methods - unrestricted wildcard types (wildcards as bounds!) - Erasure-based implementation of generic types.
+A huge (!) mistake IMO. - The run-time type check in array element updating is awkward. - The designers wanted co-variant subtyping for arrays (u <= v implies u[] <= v[]) which is important in the absence of generic types.
 Covariant subtyping is difficult to support in an OO language (because method input types behave contravariantly in subtyping relationships!).
 Java 5+ uses wildcard types to support co-variance but did not get the details right.
-C# does not support any covariance.
+C# initially shunned co-variance but eventually followed Scala's lead and adopted explicit co- and contravariance in class declarations.
+Scala is the standard IMO.
+Swift generics are a mess. - The reliance on a virtual machine and JIT compilation makes Java applications unnecessarily heavy (slow to start and not particularly fast in common usage).
+In contrast, Swift is a mess; I don't think the designers understand the concepts of co-variance and contra-variance of type parameters; nor do they understand upper and lower parameter bounds.